alexdoshii/doshii-code-challenge-semirix/README.md

 # Doshii Code Challenge

-There are two parts to the Code Challenge that you'll need to complete.
+There are three parts to the Code Challenge that you'll need to complete.
 - Code Tests
 - Questionnaire
 - A Super Small Web App